clojure-emacs/cider/doc/basic_usage.md

 The only requirement to use CIDER is to have an nREPL server to which it may connect.
-Many Clojurians favour the use of the Leiningen or Boot tools to start an nREPL server, but the use of Leiningen or Boot is not a prerequisite to use CIDER (however, it *is* required if you want to use the `cider-jack-in` command).
+Many Clojurians favour the use of tools like Leiningen, Boot or Gradle to start an nREPL server, but the use of one of them is not a prerequisite to use CIDER (however, it *is* required if you want to use the `cider-jack-in` command).

 ### Setting up a Leiningen or Boot project (optional)